vmware/govmomi/vcsim/README.md

 ## Listen address

 The default vcsim listen address is `127.0.0.1:8989`.
-Use the `-httptest.serve` flag to listen on another address:
+Use the `-l` flag to listen on another address:

 ``` shell